Home Dubai Culture Ramadan guide and Ramadan Dubai dates until 2025

 When is Ramadan?

-Ramadan changes every year and can start a few days earlier or later than the previous year.
-This is because the moon has to be physically sighted before they declare the start of Ramadan.
+Ramadan changes every year.
+This is because Islam uses a lunar calendar and the moon has to be sighted before the start of Ramadan is declared.

-Even countries have differing start dates due to needing to sight the moon before Ramadan can officially start.
-In some countries the moon isn’t visible locally, also some countries choose to follow a nearby Muslim country if they sight the new moon.
+Countries have differing start dates due too, as the moon isn’t visible in different parts of the world. some countries choose to follow a nearby Muslim country if they sight the new moon also.

 Past and predicted Ramadan dates: